-Intercultural Life exists to fulfill God's multicultural mission to 'love one another as I have loved you' (John 13:34) by promoting and engaging in an intellectually vibrant and socially just community.
-Our mission is to facilitate the inclusive shared learning experiences of students where all can engage in dialogue, challenge barriers, and build collaborative relationships.
+The Office of Intercultural Engagement & Learning exists to fulfill God's multicultural mission to 'love one another as I have loved you' (John 13:34) by promoting and engaging in an intellectually vibrant and socially just community.
+Our mission is to facilitate shared learning experiences of students where all can engage in dialogue, challenge barriers, and build collaborative relationships.